hpunetha/migrate_data_airflow/README.md

 ```
 replace (dbnetwork) with network used for airflow on running docker compose (if changed)

-### 4. Run the migrate_data DAG
+### 4. Run the migrate_data DAG or migrate_large_table_in_batches_dag
+The config.json file contains the base config which is used for copying specific tables or specific transformations.
+Similiar can be provided while running the dag and if provided will override the config.json

 ---
-This completes the setup for FastMigration. 🚀